crittercism/apteligent-windows-sdk/README.md

   * Inputs: The application's app id, available from the "Settings" page on the Crittercism website.
   * Returns: None

 * **LeaveBreadcrumb()**: Leave a textual description of what's going on in the app, useful for remote debugging.
 Examples: "Clicked the red button", "Character leveded up", "Document saved".
 Crittercism marks the time each breadcrumb was created, and uploads the full list of breadcrumbs (with times) to the server if a crash occurs.
+Breadcrumbs are limited to/truncated at 140 characters.

-* **LeaveErrorReport(Exception e)**: Record the occurrance of a handled exception.
+* **LogHandledException(Exception e)**: Record the occurrance of a handled exception.
   * Inputs: Takes the exception that occurred, will save a detailed stack trace and metadata log of the issue for later analysis.

 ### Metadata functions
 Crittercism "metadata" is a set of arbitrary key/value pairs attached to a user's session.
 Metadata is useful for tracking demographic information about the user (email address, username) or various session parameters (level of a game, points, etc.) Crittercism automatically sets many pieces of system metadata when a crash occurs, including memory and disk use, operating system version, mobile carrier, and a handful of other data.

-To set metadata, use one of the following special-purpose functions:

-* **Crittercism.SetAge**

-* **Crittercism.SetEmail**

-* **Crittercism.SetGender**

-* **Crittercism.SetUsername**

-Alternately, use **Crittercism.SetValue(string value, string key)** to set an arbitrary string value pair.
+To set metadata, use **Crittercism.SetValue(string value, string key)** to set custom data or **Crittercism.SetUsername(string username)** to set the current username.

+### Opt-Out
+You can optionally expose a capability in your application to allow your users to opt out of providing data to Crittercism.
+Use **SetOptOutStatus(boolean optOut)** and **GetOptOutStatus()**.
+How and where you expose this facility is up to you.